Pariyatti/mobile-spikes/docs/backend/where-we-are-today.md

 ## Virtual Servers

-Dreamhost servers probably come here.
+Dreamhost servers come here.
 Mentioning which type of Dreamhost service would be helpful (VPS, shared, cloud, etc.)

 - static IP? / hostname? / purpose?
 - ??? / ??? / ???
+- azure server? (ask Brihas)

 ## Software-as-a-Service (SaaS)

 `SaaS` includes any servers or services over which Pariyatti has limited control.
 So we don't get too fancy, we'll lump all other `X-as-a-Service` categories under SaaS for now.
 Examples include `managed.com` for DNN, as well as the DNN instance itself, 3dcart, managed CDNs, etc. If you aren't sure whether or not something is SaaS, list it here and we'll discuss! :)

+### Paid

 - managed.com
-- DotNetNuke
+- DotNetNuke on managed.com
 - 3dcart
+- dreamhost
+- vidyamantra.com
-- moodle
+- moodle on Vidya Mantra
+- Quizlet.com

+### Free

 - GitHub
-- ???

 ## Network Services